 Because the henna dye is applied while the PPD is in its oxidation process, its potential as an allergen is greatly increased.
 “Black Henna” tattoos often result in a skin reaction similar to a chemical burn, which in turn results in a scar where the skin was tattooed.
 The scaring or blistering can take anywhere from 3 to 12 days to appear on the skin.
-If you’re thinking of getting a temporary henna tattoo, make sure the ink does not contain PPD otherwise it may not be so temporary after all.
+For speedy recovery, you can also buy some cod liver oil supplements (click here to know about Cod Liver Oil Benefits for Skin and Hair) that might help you to get rid of skin reactions and scars.
+That being said, if you’re still thinking of getting a temporary henna tattoo, make sure the ink does not contain PPD otherwise it may not be so temporary after all.
 If that is the case, it is possible that you will need to rely on the services provided by medical experts (check out https://burncenters.com/burns/burn-services/chemical-burns/ for example) to receive treatment for the chemical burn.
 With all that said, some people do not have adverse allergic reactions to a “Black Henna” tattoo but if you’re considering one make sure you spot test it on your skin before you proceed with a full tattoo.
 Henna tattoos are extremely beautiful and intricate when applied properly using safe or natural dyes which very few people have any allergic reaction to.

 About the Authors: Trip Alba and Nicole Bodem have written numerous press releases and featured articles for various online and print media outlets.
 They are regular contributors to the Tat2X Tattoo Culture and Style Blog.